vise07cs/ultimate-linux-guide/02-folder-structure/README.md

 | `/mnt` | Temporary mount point for external filesystems. |
 | `/media` | Mount point for removable media (USB, CDs). |
 | `/data` | Likely your **mounted volume** from Windows (`C:/ubuntu-data`). |

+/etc --> vvi --> jsut like C drive in Windows or settings on your mobile phone (all the linux environment details are stored here)